Sondre Rossbach

-Sondre Løvseth Rossbach (born 7 February 1996) is a Norwegian football goalkeeper who currently plays for Degerfors IF on loan from Odd.
+Sondre Løvseth Rossbach (born 7 February 1996) is a Norwegian football goalkeeper who currently plays for Stabæk.

 Playing career

+Odd

 Rossbach played youth football for Brevik and 3. divisjon football for Urædd, but joined Odd after the 2011 season.
 He made his senior league debut in September 2013 in a 5–1 win against Aalesund as André Hansen was injured.

 Before he joined Odd back in 2011, he was offered a 4-year deal with Manchester United, but he had to decline as a result of an operation in his ankle.
-He is considered one of the most talented goalkeepers in Norway.
+He was considered one of the most talented goalkeepers in Norway.
 Following the sale of André Hansen to Rosenborg BK in 2015, Rossbach was appointed to be the new goalkeeper at the age of 19.

 In January 2023, Rossbach joined Allsvenskan club Degerfors IF on loan for the 2023 season.

+Stabæk

+After the 2023 season, Rossbach signed with Stabæk on a two-year contract.

 Personal life

 He is a son of former Norway international goalkeeper Einar Rossbach.
 Rossbach is a member of the Norwegian supporters club of English football club Portsmouth F.C.